spoddutur/spark-notes/wsg.md

 - **Shift from row-based to column-based memory format:** We'll discuss the details on what triggered this shift below.

 ### Goal of Vectorization
-Parallelise computations over vector arrays a.k.a. **Adopt vector processing**
+Parallelise computations over vector arrays a.k.a. **Adapt vector processing**

 ### What is Vector Processing?
 So, let’s start with understanding vector processing